Cherveux: History

 The Scots and the French were bound together by the Auld Alliance.
 The Scots Guard - Garde Écossaise - was founded in 1418 by King Charles VII of France.
 The Scots soldiers of the Garde Écossaise fought alongside Joan of Arc against England during the Hundred Years' War.
-In March 1421, a Franco-Scots force under John Stewart, Earl of Buchan, and Gilbert Motier de La Fayette defeated a larger English Army at the Battle of Baugé.
+On 22 March 1421, a Franco-Scots force under John Stewart, Earl of Buchan, and Gilbert Motier de La Fayette defeated a larger English Army at the Battle of Baugé.
 Three years later, at the Battle of Verneuil, the Scots lost around 6,000 men, including John Stewart.
 The Garde Écossaise was seen as an elite military unit.
 King Louis XI of France had The Scots Guard act as personal bodyguards to the French monarchy.
 In return for service, Scottish soldiers were often granted honorable positions and lands in France.

 Later, the castle was passed via successive marriages to the Puyguion and St. Gelais families.
 Although it was a principal, formidable stronghold, it was, nevertheless, taken in 1569 by the Marquis of Lude who installed a garrison of swordsmen and then again in 1574 by the Duc of Montpensier.

 Until the eighteenth century, it was held by the Plessis-Chatillon family which was succeeded by the Narbonne-Pelet family.

 The castle was confiscated by the state and sold three years after the French Revolution to Pierre Aloneau.
 The descendants of Aloneau (the family Clouzot Meynier) preserved it until 1931 and sold it to Mr. and Mrs. Redien Lucien, whose family has restored and preserved the castle and farmed the land since 1912.
-The castle was listed as a monument historique' on 16 September 1929.
+The castle was listed as a monument historique on 16 September 1929.